kkonteh97/SwiftOBD2/Readme.md

 Submit a pull request for review.
 License

 The Swift OBD package is distributed under the MIT license.
-See the LICENSE file for more information.
+See the [LICENSE](https://github.com/kkonteh97/SwiftOBD2/blob/main/LICENSE) file for more details.

-If you like this package, don't forget to give it a ⭐️.
-It helps to maintain the package and keep it up to date.
+Give this package a ⭐️ if you find it useful!